panicmechanic/ZMD/Readme.md

 #Remaining major TODO (in rough order):

+- Place items in clusters, define level of clusters pwr dungeon level
+- Fix description box by putting it in panel2 and include a new function to describe acc, speed, danger etc.
+- Pathfinding will need an overhaul
 - Add variables to tiles at the entrances and exits to tunnels, and on entering

     new rooms, and if map[x][y].run_block == True stop the shift_run.
 Will need to change the make_map function.
 - Make inventory a list in the fighter class so monsters can have them.
-- Make monsters drop items in inventory based on a roll from inventory
+- Make monsters drop items in inventory based on a roll from inventory but use system like other
 - Fix pathfinding- look at example code in library.
 - Describe item in inventory feature
 - As it is common to find multiples of the same item there needs to either be variation in those items or a degradation quality to the items